Many people can use the perfect instrument, but only a few can design and create one to be used by the many.

 We live in a privileged era of technological advancements that have made life so much easier and enjoyable.
 Many of these technologies that we may take for granted are powered by “Artificial Intelligence (AI).”

 Machine Learning is a topic that’s on the mind of just about every industry.
-The major hiring happening in all top tech companies today is in search of those specially skilled machine learning engineers who can build the perfect algorithms.
+The major hiring happening in all top tech companies today is in search of those specially skilled people (machine learning engineers) who can build that perfect instrument (machine learning algorithms).

 Today, machine learning capabilities are being widely applied, and it is changing the business landscape in dynamic ways.
 Some of the biggest corporations use machine learning, and we can be sure that its influence is only going to grow more in the coming years.
 Learning machine learning can position one for a variety of exciting careers in a growing number of industries.